 May Contain: Iron Oxide, Ultramarines

-1. Sprinkle a small amount of Loose Base into the jar lid or a small dish or lightly swirl bristles over Pressed Base (Hint: Mineral makeup goes a long way; you do not need nearly as much powder as you think you do).
+1. Lightly swirl bristles over Pressed Base (Hint: Mineral makeup goes a long way; you do not need nearly as much powder as you think you do).

 2. Pick up the powder with the brush, working the powder into the bristles a little bit.

-4. Apply the powder to your face.
+4. Apply the pressed base to your face.
 Some like to apply in circles, some glide it on in long strokes.
 Even if you are shooting for maximum coverage, remember that several light layers are better than one thick one.

 With the Flocked Sponge, the process is similar, but you can vary the coverage by changing the way you apply it to your face.
 Experiment with patting, rolling and stroking your foundation on.
 For a different look, try applying your Base with a damp sponge.